-Voluntary coverage is possible.
+Voluntary coverage is available.

-Special systems for employees of the state oil company (Ecopetrol) who joined before January 30, 2003, teachers, and armed forces and national police personnel.
+Special systems for employees of the state oil company (Ecopetrol) who joined before January 30, 2003, teachers, military personnel, and national police personnel.

-Insured person: 3.875% of covered earnings plus 1% of covered earnings for income greater than four times the minimum wage and between 0.2% and 1.0% of covered earnings for income greater than 16 times the minimum wage to finance the solidarity fund, which subsidizes low earners.
+Insured person: 4% of covered earnings plus 1% of covered earnings for income greater than four times the minimum wage and from 0.2% to 1.0% of covered earnings for income greater than 16 times the minimum wage to finance the Solidarity and Guarantee Fund, which subsidizes low earners.
 (Insured persons who opt for the individual account system also contribute up to 1.5% of covered earnings for disability and survivor insurance and up to 1.5% of covered earnings for administrative fees.)

-The minimum earnings for contribution calculation purposes are equal to the legal monthly minimum wage; half the legal monthly minimum wage for household workers.
+The minimum earnings used to calculate contributions are the legal monthly minimum wage.

-The maximum earnings for contribution calculation purposes are 25 times the legal monthly minimum wage.
+The maximum earnings used to calculate contributions are 25 times the legal monthly minimum wage.

-Self-employed person: 15.5% of declared earnings.
+Self-employed person: 16% of declared earnings.
 (Self-employed persons who opt for the individual account system also contribute up to 1.5% of declared earnings for disability and survivor insurance and up to 1.5% of declared earnings for administrative fees.)